 Survivor (n.): a person who continues to function or prosper in spite of opposition, hardship, or setbacks.

 Last weekend, Jenna Jordan, Business Development for our Wisconsin offices, travelled to Oklahoma City, Oklahoma to co-direct The Wise Foundation’s Young Adult Burn Survivor Conference (YABC).
-The young adults attending this conference came from all across the US, but shared one thing in common – a significant and life-changing burn injury.
+The young adults attending this conference came from all across the US.
+They each shared one thing in common – a significant and life-changing burn injury.

 The Wise Foundation is an “Oklahoma-based nonprofit health organization dedicated to providing help, hope and healing to burn survivors through support groups, programs and educational assistance.”
-One of their many incredible programs is the annual Young Adult Burn Survivor Conference and this year proudly marked its seventh year.
-The conference is a 3-day weekend event full of workshops, discussions, interviews, guest speakers, and engaging activities.
-The main objective is to bring together survivors in a safe, empowering place and encourage a smoother transition from their teenage years to their adult years.
+One of their many incredible programs is the annual Young Adult Burn Survivor Conference.
+This year proudly marked its seventh year.
+The conference is a 3-day weekend event full of workshops, discussions, interviews, and guest speakers.
+The main objective is to bring together survivors in a safe, empowering place.
+They goal is a smooth transition from their teenage years to adulthood.

 One of the many attendees this year was Johnny Quinn, an 18-year-old from Tennessee.
-Johnny suffered his burn injuries as a child in a house fire in which over 90% of his body was burned.
-Since then, he has undergone countless surgeries that will likely be necessary for the rest of his life to fight the effects of contracture and the wearing of his scarred skin.
+A house fire burned over 90% of Johnny’s body when he was a child.
+Since then, he has undergone countless surgeries to fight the effects of contracture and the wearing of his scarred skin.
 Despite his hardships, he doesn’t let any of that slow him down.
 He is a creative artist, model, and poet who expresses his thoughts and feelings with a maturity well beyond his years, as you can tell by his following words:

 “Here’s what I’ve learned at #yabc2018 – In order to grasp reality; we must realize our own individuality.
 Focus on who you want to become, not what your past has done.
 Another cannot maintain or provide your happiness, they can only add to your joy you’ve already obtained.
 That’s why it’s so important to find peace with ourselves.
 It’s not a race.
 We cannot rely on another for our happiness.
 Happiness is a direction, not a place.
 Stand up, and walk.
 The sound of hitting the ground is not the final round.
 You are full of untapped potential.
 It is essential to find who you are, or the bars of the cage inside you, will never open.
 It is beautiful to be broken.
 Unspoken words are sometimes the best words.
 To be silent and listen to the advice we’re given.
 Don’t let the bad side of pride initiate our passion.”